jamiepenney/lunchtime/README.md

 The Raygun Lunch bot

 ## Requirements:
-* Redis, running on localhost with the default port
+* Postgres, running on localhost with the default port
 * nodejs
 * a config.js file (example provided in the repo)